 A SKU (Stock Keeping Unit) is a unique alphanumeric code that's used to identify a product or variant of a product, based on details such as its model, size, or color.
 SKUs can vary in length and can include letters, numbers, or both.
 SKUs are used to distinguish product variants, track inventory, and ship the right item to customers.

 Verify that each product variant has a unique SKU.
 You can’t use the same SKU on different variants.
 If any of your variants have the same SKU, then change one of the variant's details.

 Do not change the SKU of a product that you have submitted to the Shopify Fulfillment Network.

-- Buy it with GS1 standards
+- Buy the GTIN with GS1 standards.

 Having correct barcodes is very important for when you ship your products to the Shopify Fulfillment Network.
 Make sure that the barcode in your admin matches the physical barcode attached to the product.
 To print barcodes through your Shopify admin, refer to Barcode printers.